-The Teyuna Foundation’s mission is to share the spiritual teachings and practices of the Teyuna with individuals, organizations and networks focused on ecological protection and healing.
+The Teyuna Foundation exists to share the teachings and practices of American Indians with individuals, organizations and networks focused on Earth Stewardship, ecological protection and planetary consciousness.

-The Teyuna are the Arhuaco, Kankuamo, Kogi and Wiwa of the Sierra Nevada de Santa Marta region of Colombia.
-Their lives are dedicated to a sacred vow to uphold the Earth Mother’s original law: All must protect and nurture the planet, our collective home.
+Teyuna means thinker of clear thoughts, and is also the spiritual father of the Arhuaco, Kankuamo, Kogi and Wiwa Amerindians of the Sierra Nevada de Santa Marta region of Colombia.
+The Teyunas’ lives are dedicated to a sacred vow to uphold Earth Mother’s original law: All must protect and nurture the planet, our collective home.

 A teacher of mine once said after making a point, “Think about it, but don’t think about it, contemplate it, but not now, later.
 Now, listen to what I’m saying.”